mitraboga/PersonalFinanceTrendAnalyzer/README.md

 2) **Spend by Payment Method**
 3) **Income vs Expense**

-These are your “at-a-glance dashboard” so the user understands spending behavior in ~5 seconds.
+This is an “at-a-glance dashboard” that helps the user understand spending behaviour in ~5 seconds.

 ---